-Eurofins | BLC and Vert-Tex created Chem-MAP to encourage chemical companies, manufacturers, brands and retailers to develop responsible chemical management systems for their supply chains.
+Eurofins | BLC created Eurofins | Chem-MAP to encourage chemical companies, manufacturers, brands, and retailers to develop responsible chemical management systems for their supply chains.

-Chem-MAP is a ZDHC approved verification system which analyses and authenticates supplied chemical formulations for leather, textiles and synthetic materials according to the ZDHC MRSL: A tool developed by ZDHC to achieve the objective of eliminating the use of hazardous chemicals in manufacturing.
+Eurofins | Chem-MAP is a ZDHC approved verification system that analyses and authenticates supplied chemical formulations for textiles, leather and synthetic materials according to the ZDHC MRSL: A tool developed by ZDHC to achieve the objective of eliminating the use of hazardous chemicals in manufacturing.

-Chem-MAP consists of three programmes that engage and meet the needs of chemical suppliers (c-MAP Programme), manufacturers (m-MAP Programme), brands and retailers (b-MAP Programme) as well as MRSL Testing for chemical companies and manufacturers.
+Eurofins | Chem-MAP consists of three programmes that engage and meet the needs of chemical suppliers, manufacturers, brands and retailers as well as MRSL Testing for chemical companies and manufacturers.

-Chem-MAP provides certification of chemical companies through completion of the c-MAP Programme as well as the opportunity to gain ZDHC MRSL V2.0 Conformance Version 2, Level 1, 2 &3.
+Eurofins | Chem-MAP provides certification of chemical companies through completion of the Chemical Manufacturers Programme as well as the opportunity to gain ZDHC MRSL V2.0 Conformance Version 2, Level 1, 2 &3.

-c-MAP consists of three modules:
+The Chemical Manufacturers Programme consists of three modules:

-Chemical formulations that have been verified through c-MAP can be listed on the ZDHC Gateway; an online portal that manufacturers can access to purchase approved chemicals for use in the manufacture of consumer goods.
+Chemical formulations that have been verified through Chem-MAP can be listed on the ZDHC Gateway; an online portal that manufacturers can access to purchase approved chemicals for use in the manufacture of consumer goods.

 Chemical companies and manufacturers of materials can verify the content of supplied chemical formulations through MRSL Testing.

-MRSL Testing is carried out to either the leading industry standard, the ZDHC MRSL, or to a customer specified MRSL; a standard that can be set by individual brands, retailers and manufacturers.
+MRSL Testing is carried out to either the leading industry standard, the ZDHC MRSL, or to a customer-specified MRSL; a standard that can be set by individual brands, retailers and manufacturers.

-Forming a key element of Chem-MAP, MRSL Testing is present in the c-MAP Programme for chemical companies, but can also be carried out separately by manufacturers.
+Forming a key element of Eurofins | Chem-MAP, MRSL Testing is present in the Chem-MAP Programme for chemical companies, but can also be carried out separately by manufacturers.

 ZDHC compliant chemicals can be listed on the ZDHC Gateway.

-Chem-MAP equips manufacturers of leather, textiles, synthetic materials and products with the Approved Manufacturer of Materials status through completion of the m-MAP Programme.
+Eurofins | Chem-MAP equips manufacturers of textiles, leather, synthetic materials and products with the Approved Manufacturer of Materials status through completion of the Manufacturers and Materials Programme.

-m-MAP comprises of two modules:
+The Programme comprises of two modules:

 Becoming an Approved Manufacturer of Materials signifies the manufacturer’s commitment to ZDHC objectives.
 This then enables brands and retailers to purchase items that have been produced by Approved Manufacturers of Materials from Certified Chemical Companies.

-Chem-MAP supports brands and retailers of leather, textile and synthetic materials goods through the b-MAP Programme.
-Engaging in b-MAP highlights the brands and retailers’ commitment to ZDHC objectives for implementing responsible chemical management in the supply chain.
+Eurofins | Chem-MAP supports brands and retailers of textile, leather and synthetic materials goods through the Brands and Retailer Programme.
+Engaging in this programme highlights the brands and retailers’ commitment to ZDHC objectives for implementing responsible chemical management in the supply chain.
 The programme consists of two modules:

 Brands and retailers who participate in the Programme achieve a Chem-MAP score, starting from Chem-MAP Engaged and progressing to Chem-MAP Advanced.
 The use of Chem-MAP verified chemicals helps brands and retailers demonstrate chemical compliance within their supply chain and enables greater confidence in the safety of the related product.
-This commitment to responsible chemical management can be communicated to consumers and stakeholders by displaying b-MAP scores and having the brand and retailer logo displayed on the Chem-MAP website.
+This commitment to responsible chemical management can be communicated to consumers and stakeholders by displaying Chem-MAP scores and having the brand and retailer logo displayed on the Chem-MAP website.